Email me at RichardThomasReilly@gmail.com

 My name is Richard Thomas Reilly.
 I am an author.
-I am a activist.
-I am a blogger.
+I am a husband.
+I am a bureaucrat.
 I am a teacher.
 I am a minimalist.
 There are many things you can call me.
 When you get to the heart of it, I am a writer.
 I have written four novels.
 I have written multiple short stories and flash fiction pieces.
 I have written endless poems.
 I have written dozens of columns.
-For the past year, I’ve even started ghostwriting.
+I even was a ghostwriter for a short while.
 No matter where I go in life, I always come back to writing.

 I started writing in eighth grade.
 We were being taught by a student teacher in our English class.
 Our homework assignment was to write a poem.
 I wrote a poem about a sunset behind the Rocky Mountains.
 The thing is, I didn’t stop.
 I had the first big crush of my life that year.
 I ended up writing romantic poem after romantic poem.
 By the end of my eighth grade year, I even willed up the courage to give one of the poems to her.